imrafaelmerino/json-values/README.md

 The point here is being honest.
 The string "c" has been inserted at the forth position of the array, and for that to happen, filling with null the third position is necessary.
 ##### 2-4 Being idiomatic: tell, don't ask.
-An attractive principle in OOP is the known as ["tell, don't ask."](https://pragprog.com/articles/tell-dont-ask) It leads to more declarative
+An attractive principle in OOP is known as ["tell, don't ask."](https://pragprog.com/articles/tell-dont-ask) It leads to more declarative
 APIs.
-The _putIfAbsent_, _putIfPresent_ and _merge_ methods follow that principle.
-The point is, instead of checking if an element is present or not and call the put method in consequence, you can do the same thing, in just one call:
+The _putIfAbsent_, _putIfPresent_, and _merge_ methods follow that principle.
+The point is, instead of checking if an element is present or not and, in consequence, to call or not the put method, you can do the same thing in just one call:
 ```
 JsObj a = JsObj.empty().putIfPresent("a",1);
 Assertions.assertEquals(JsObj.empty(), a);